jido/Arcadam/Quirks.md

 ## Indented code block

-A notable difference is the way indented text is handled in Arcdown.
+A notable difference with AsciiDoc is the way indented text is handled.

 The rule is: